 As a matter of fact, he could see a Centaurian or two muddling its way through the streets.
 Hmph.
 Those xorns should go back to the night side of Sirius A II and live in the ghettoes with their own kind.
 But the Emperor had insisted on work visas the moment the War began.
 His imperial majesty didn't give a damn about the integrity of the "independent America" that had caused his predecessors to bar the planet from the xorn colonists in the first place.
 "A war means a need for skilled labor," he'd announced, "Whether the laborer has two hands or four."
 Well, here they are, your highness, waddling along under the strain of a 1.1g world that won't even let half of 'em use their foot wheels.
 It kinda serves 'em right to be invalids here in the Capital.

-Brezhnev had even taken secret pleasure four months ago, when a raid from Sol made it through their defenses and pounded Sirius A I with antimatter bombs.
+Brezhnev had even taken secret pleasure four months ago, when a raid from Sol made it through their defenses and pounded Sirius A II with antimatter bombs.
 Once the Space Defense Force determined that that was Sol's target, they pretty much let it happen.
-Sirius A I's subsequent requests for aid in rebuilding had fallen on deaf ears in the Capital, starting with his own.
+In the aftermath, Sirius A II had begged the Capital for aid in rebuilding, but their pleas had fallen on deaf ears — starting with Brezhnev's own.

 He closed his eyes.
 There was probably a xorn or two on board that Human-Centaurian intruder, too.
 With their kum-ba-ya insistence on working together in "harmony," their government probably insisted on a mixed crew.
 Brezhnev wouldn't miss any of them.

 Emperor Ivanov the Second waited impatiently for his aide to read the dispatch, then asked without turning to face her, "So, what did our Ayatollah suggest?"

 Olesya Engström glanced back at her data pad, then summarized: "He suggests that we kill the intruder."